nucleargezi/nucleargezi.github.io/content/article/caddy-ingress.typ

   ),
 )

 I bought a VPS to host my websites, a home page (i.myriad-dreamin.com) and a mirror site of my blog (cn.myriad-dreamin.com).
-Since Cloudflare is not available in my country, I'd better host them on my own server instead of proxying them through cloudflare.
+Since Cloudflare is not available in my country, I'd better host them on my own server instead of proxying them through Cloudflare.

 = Directory Structure